Skip to main content

 Mobile Telephones

 The telephone network in Eritrea is unreliable and may not work for long periods, particularly outside Asmara and other larger towns.
-You may not be able to receive or place calls or SMS text messages from overseas mobile phone network.
+Visitors may not be able to place or receive calls or SMS text messages from overseas mobile phone networks.
 There are no agreements in place between Eritrean mobile telephone provides and international providers.
 Local SIM cards cannot be purchased without a Resident’s Permit.
 There have been unconfirmed allegations that phone calls made on the local mobile phone network are recorded.
 Internet access is unreliable and not freely available.

 Local Laws and Customs